Arthur Trousdell

-Arthur Trousdell (born 21 April 1981) is a New Zealand-British professional basketball player who last played for the Hawke's Bay Hawks of the National Basketball League (NZNBL).
+Arthur Roy Trousdell (born 21 April 1981) is a New Zealand-British professional basketball player who last played for the Hawke's Bay Hawks of the National Basketball League (NZNBL).

 Early life and career

 Trousdell was born in Hawke's Bay, New Zealand.
 He attended Hastings Boys' High School.

 Trousdell moved to the United States in 2002 to play college basketball for Southwest Baptist University.
 He transferred to Cameron University in 2004, where he completed his junior and senior years.
 He was named to All-LSC North Division Second Team as a senior in 2006.

 Professional career

 Prior to attending college in the United States, Trousdell made his NBL debut in 1998 with the Hawke's Bay Hawks.
 He won Rookie of the Year in 2000 playing for the Canterbury Rams.
 He then played for the Hawks in 2001 and 2002.

 After playing for the Hawks in 2006 and winning a championship, Trousdell had a one-game stint in Switzerland with BC Boncourt.
 He then had a four-game stint in Spain with CB Villa de Los Barrios.
 He continued on with the Hawks in 2007, before playing for the Wellington Saints in 2008 and 2009.
 As a member of the Saints' second division team in 2008, he helped them win the CBL championship.
 He earned CBL Finals MVP and was named to the Tournament Team.

 Trousdell played for the inaugural Southland Sharks squad in 2010, then returned to Hawke's Bay in 2011.
 He then played for Wellington again in 2012 and 2013.
 In 2014, he played for the Manawatu Jets.

 Trousdell had a fifth stint with the Hawke's Bay Hawks in 2016.
 In 2017, he had a two-game stint with the Wellington Saints.

 In 2018 and 2019, Trousdell played in the Australian Big V Division One for the Sunbury Jets.

 In 2021, Trousdell re-joined the Hawke's Bay Hawks.